ArduPilot/ardupilot_wiki/common/source/docs/common-thecubepurple-overview.rst

 System Features
 ===============

 The Cube Purple autopilot is designed for ground based applications such as boat, car or rover.
-Based on the Cube Black main module
+Based on the Cube Black main module the purple is a much smaller platform for use cases where sensor redundency is not required.

 -  3 sets of IMU sensors for extra redundancy
 -  2 sets of IMU are vibration-isolated mechanically, reducing the effect of frame vibration to state estimation